Over the past decade, coconut oil has skyrocketed in popularity as the negative myths surrounding saturated fat subside.

 Firstly, the body doesn’t metabolize medium-chain fatty acids in the same way as it does long-chain fats.

-Similar to how fiber is different to most carbohydrate and doesn’t digest into glucose, MCFAs also have a different digestive pathway.
+Similar to how fiber is different from most carbohydrate and doesn’t digest into glucose, MCFAs also have a different digestive pathway.

 Notably, they do not require bile salts for their digestion.
 After we consume MCFAs, our body takes them directly to the liver from the gastrointestinal tract.